guidomodarelli/sortwind/README.md

 ####  2.1.1. <a name='Multi-stepRegex'></a>Multi-step Regex

-A multi-step regex can be specified by using an array of regexes to be executed in order.
+A multi-step regex can be specified by using an array of regexes that are executed sequentially.

 Example from `package.json`: